Tgenz1213/aomail-app/README.md

 Fill the .env file with your API keys and secrets.

 required environment variables:
+# todo: putt all links to generate keys
 GEMINI_API_KEY
 for encryption keys: use ```python3 -c 'from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())'``` to generate a key
     SOCIAL_API_REFRESH_TOKEN_KEY